frankagathos/gatsby-with-php-form/README.md

-# Gatsby PHP form
+# React/Gatsby PHP form

 In order to send emails with PHP you will need a local web server on your computer with a solution like XAMPP.
 If you have a LAMP stack server then you can deploy directly on your server.

 ## Installation

-From your console cd to the projects root directory and run:
+From your console cd to the project's root directory and run:
-1. **npm install**, to install npm packages.
+1. **npm install** - to install npm packages.
-2. **npm start**, to start the development server.
+2. **npm start** - to start the development server.

 ## Quick start for Gatsby